 McKay was a little man who stood around 5’6” and weighed approximately 160 pounds.
-His tattoos included the word “Indian Posse” in large block letters across his stomach, “Fuck You” on his right arm and above that, a depiction of the Tasmanian Devil shooting the finger.
+His tattoos included the word “Indian Posse” in large block letters across his stomach, “Fuck You” on his right arm and above that, a depiction of the Tasmanian Devil shooting the world the finger.

 His aggression, hostility and anger more than compensated for his tiny stature.